Transferring Car Registration in Queensland (QLD): 2025 Guide

 Luxury cars incur higher stamp duty, so it’s worth checking with the Queensland TMR Stamp Duty Calculator for an accurate estimate.

-Can I Transfer Registration Online?
+Can I Transfer Rego Online?

 Yes.
-Queensland’s TMR portal makes online transfers a breeze—just ensure all documents are in order.
+Queensland’s TMR portal makes online transfers a breeze.
+Just ensure all documents are in order.

 What Happens If I Miss the 14-Day Window?